EduardoMGuillen/InvenatoryManagement/README.md

 - **Modern User Interface**: Clean and intuitive design with a professional look
 - **Secure Login System**: Protected access to business data
 - **Inventory Management**: Track and manage your products
+- **Add Products**: Add new products to your inventory with LPS currency support
+- **Update Products**: Safely update product details (name, quantity, cost, price) with a dedicated tab
+- **Sorting and Refresh**: Sort inventory by any column and refresh the view with a single click
 - **Customer Management**: Maintain customer information and history
 - **Sales Tracking**: Monitor and analyze sales data
 - **Invoice Generation**: Create and manage invoices easily
+- **Localized Currency**: All cost and price fields use LPS (Lempiras) for compatibility with local businesses

 ## Screenshots